 Pregnancy and childbirth are two of life’s greatest miracles.
 If you are a woman of childbearing age, you may find it difficult to get pregnant if you also suffer from obesity.
-Not only can being obese affect your fertility but having a high body mass index (BMI) can lead to a host of health issues during pregnancy.
+Not only can being obese affect your fertility, but having a high body mass index (BMI) can lead to various health issues during pregnancy.

 Problems associated with obesity during pregnancy include:

 Preeclampsia: High blood pressure characterizes this pregnancy condition.
 It can negatively affect organs such as the liver and kidneys.
 Preeclampsia typically shows up after 20 weeks of pregnancy.

 Gestational Diabetes Mellitus: This condition is caused by a hormone made in the placenta that prevents the body from using insulin, causing blood sugar levels to spike.

 Issues for the Baby: Children born to mothers with gestational diabetes mellitus have a higher risk of developing obesity and type 2 diabetes later in life.
 Obesity and weight-related illnesses can also lead to stillbirth or the baby’s death shortly after birth.

 These are just a few of the issues you face if you manage to get pregnant while overweight.
 Studies show that weight loss surgery, such as gastric sleeve (laparoscopic sleeve gastrectomy) and gastric bypass surgery (Roux-En-Y gastric bypass), can help you lose significant weight and reverse weight-related illnesses, leading to amazing benefits for both mother and baby.